Dingo-Seven/Keebort-Resources/Keycaps.md

 ## Material

-The big two materials that are around are ABS and PBT.
-ABS is the material that most folks are familiar with.
+The big two materials around keycaps are ABS and PBT.
+ABS is the material that most folks are familiar with because most OEM keycaps are made of this material.
 The general consensus is that ABS tends to lend itself to a higher pitch compared to PBT.
 This is because ABS has a lower density compared to PBT.
+The key to a more 'full' sound is a proper thickness, ranging from at least 1.3mm to at most 2mm or so according to Cherry specifications.

 ## Profiles